Welcome welcomeee

 I never want to do that again.

-I felt very small in those moments, still gripping onto the ship sailing anywhere,
+I felt very small in those moments, gripping onto the ship sailing anywhere,

 but back to me.

-I can't do that to myself ever again.
+I respect myself far too much to do that ever again.

 The only good that came of my own last words was how pure they were.

-And I let myself love so hard, even as he pulled away.
+I let myself love someone hard, even as he pulled away.

-The moment came, just in time, when I closed my own door and leaned against it.
+The moment came some unwanted day when I closed my own door and leaned against it.

-I hope that one day, in the next chapter of my long life, that someone will fight for me
+I hope that in the next chapter of my long life, that someone will fight for me

-I hope that all the love I've given away
+I hope all the love I've given away

-I hope that the someone I'll know in that future could courageously
+I hope that the someone I'll know in that future courageously

-That I would know, it's the kind of _ _ _ _ that would never betray my hopes,
+That I would know, it's the kind of love that would never betray my hopes,

 and would remember me, all my favorite little things,

-like how very much I'd like to hold flowers on a little stroll,
+like how very much I like to hold flowers on little strolls,

 how I like to comfort myself when I'm sad or what it means when I say that